Casablanca (film): Writing

-The uncredited Casey Robinson assisted with three weeks of rewrites, including contributing the series of meetings between Rick and Ilsa in the cafe.
+The uncredited Casey Robinson assisted with three weeks of rewrites, including contributing the series of meetings between Rick and Ilsa in the café.
 Koch highlighted the political and melodramatic elements, and Curtiz seems to have favored the romantic parts, insisting on retaining the Paris flashbacks.

 In a telegram to film editor Owen Marks on August 7, 1942, Wallis suggested two possible final lines of dialogue for Rick: "Louis, I might have known you'd mix your patriotism with a little larceny" or "Louis, I think this is the beginning of a beautiful friendship".
 Two weeks later, Wallis settled on the latter, which Bogart was recalled to dub a month after shooting had finished.

-Bogart's line "Here's looking at you, kid", said four times, was not in the draft screenplays, but has been attributed to a comment he made to Bergman as he taught her poker between takes.
+Bogart's line "Here's looking at you, kid", said four times, was not in the draft screenplays, but has been attributed to a comment he made to Bergman as she played poker with her English coach and hairdresser between takes.

 Despite the many writers, the film has what Ebert describes as a "wonderfully unified and consistent" script.
 Koch later claimed it was the tension between his own approach and Curtiz's that had accounted for this.
 "Surprisingly, these disparate approaches somehow meshed, and perhaps it was partly this tug of war between Curtiz and me that gave the film a certain balance."
 Julius Epstein later noted the screenplay contained "more corn than in the states of Kansas and Iowa combined.
 But when corn works, there's nothing better".

 The film ran into some trouble with Joseph Breen of the Production Code Administration (the Hollywood self-censorship body), who opposed the suggestions that Captain Renault extorted sexual favors from visa applicants, and that Rick and Ilsa had slept together.
 Extensive changes were made, with several lines of dialogue removed or altered.
 All direct references to sex were deleted; Renault's selling of visas for sex, and Rick and Ilsa's previous sexual relationship were implied elliptically rather than referenced explicitly.
 Also, in the original script, when Sam plays "As Time Goes By", Rick exclaims, "What the —— are you playing?"
 This line was altered to "Sam, I thought I told you never to play ..." to conform to Breen's objection to an implied swear word.